ui5-community/ui5-ecosystem-showcase/packages/ui5-task-zipper/readme.md

 - additionalFiles: `String<Array>`
 List of files to be included in the ZIP archive relative to the project root.

-- keepResources: `true|false`
+- onlyZip: `true|false`
-Set this to true if you also want to generate the resources files.
-Othewise, it will only create the zipped archive.
+Set this to true if you also want to generate the unzipped resources in the `dist` folder.
+Otherwise, it will only create the zipped archive.

+- includeDependencies: `true|false`
+Set this to true if you also want to include the dependencies (UI5 libraries) in the zip archive.
+Otherwise, it will only include the workspace files (controller, views, etc).

 ## Usage